diegogrdc/gene-expression-programming/notes/“Gene Expression Programming: Mathematical Modeling by an Artificial Intelligence” by Cândida Ferreira/3-Base-Gene-Expression-Algorithm.md

 - There are other selection schemes, but most popular are roulette-wheel, deterministic, tournament selection, between others.
 - In GEP it doesn't really matter, the important part is to have a good genotype/phenotype system with good genetic operators

+ ## Reproduction with Modification

+- According to fitness and luck, individuals are selected to reproduce with modification
+- This creates the fundamental genetic diversity that allows adaptation in the long run
+- In GEP, all modifications occur after the replication of the genome, in an orderly fashion, starting with replication, then mutation, inversion, transposition, and finally recombination
+    - It's important to note that the order in which the genome is modified is not important no the final outcome
+- Replication copies all selected genomes exactly the same
+- All remaining operators randomly pick up chromosomes to be subjected with certain modifications.
+And except for mutation, each operator is not allowed to modify a chromosome more than once
+- In GEP, a chromosome might be randomly chosen to be modified by more than one modification operator during its reproduction.
+This might create new population very different from the old one
+- Presented below, are the most commonly used genetic operators

+### Replication and Selection
+- Most uninteresting operator of all, as it contributes nothing to genetic variation
+- Together with selection, it can create genetic drift, and with modifications, it allows adaptation and evolution
+- Selection operator chooses individuals to be reproduced according to their fitnesses and luck of roulette
+    - The higher the fitness, the higher the probability of leaving offspring
+- Replication copies exactly the chromosomes of the individuals picked up by the selection operator

+### Mutation

+- Mutation is efficient, as it has a lot of modification power
+- With mutation, populations adapt very efficiently, allowing evolution of good solutions to virtually all problems
+- Needs a mutation rate `p(m)`
+    - Author usually uses a rate equivalent to two one point mutations per chromosome
+    - For example, a chromosome of length 14 might have a `p(m) = 2/14 = 0.143`
+- GEP allows mutations anywhere in the chromosome, but structural organization must be preserved
+    - In head, any symbol can change into another (function or terminal), and in tails, terminals can change only into terminals
+- GEP point mutation is totally unconstrained, any function without concern for number of arguments, terminals, anything
+- Point mutations can have a deep effect, changing drastically the sub-ETs, or can have a neutral change that might induce a change in the future
+- Remember this is one of main differences of GEP to other genetics algorithms.
+There are no constrains in type of mutation and number of mutations, as it is always valid.
+The algorithm explores freely

+###  Inversion

+- Modifications bound to make a big impact occur usually in the heads of genes
+- Therefore, inversion operator is restricted to that region
+- Any sequence might be randomly selected and inverted
+- As we just work with the head, inversions are always valid (no functions will go to the tail), and we can freely do the operations
+- Inversion randomly chooses a chromosome, a gene in it, and a start and termination point of the sequence that will be inverted
+- Usually, a small inversion rate `p(i)` of 0.1 is used, as this operator is rarely used as the only source of genetic variation
+- Inversion can cause macro mutations, as it can change the sub-ET completely.
+This is not bad, they are in fact essential to drive evolution into other very distant peaks

+### Transposition and Insertion Sequence Elements

+- Transposable elements of GEP are fragments of the genome that can be activated and jump to another place in chromosome
+- There are three kinds of transposable elements in GEP
+    - Short fragments with either a function or terminal in the first position that transpose to the head of genes, except the root (insertion sequence elements, or IS elements)
+    - Short fragments with a function in the first position that transpose to the root of genes (root IS elements, or RIS elements)
+    - Entire genes that transpose to the beginning of chromosomes
+- No need to be cautions when designing genetic operators, as any modification (even the most disruptive) is capable of finding very good solutions very efficiently

+#### Transposition of IS elements

+- Any sequence in the genome can become an IS element, and these elements are randomly chosen throughout the chromosome
+- The transposon is then copied at the place of origin and the copy is afterwards inserted at a randomly chosen point in the head of the gene (except the start position)
+- Transposition operator randomly chooses the chromosome, the start and termination point of the IS element, and the target site.
+- Typically, a small IS transposition rate `p(is)` of 0.1 is used, as this operator is rarely used as the only source of genetic variation
+- Selected sequence is activated and jumps to the insertion site, and a sequence with as many symbols as the IS element is deleted at the end of the head, to keep structural organization of chromosomes

+#### Root Transposition

+- All RIS elements start with a function, so we choose a random point and scan until a function is found.
+This function becomes the first position of the RIS element
+    - If no functions are found, operator does nothing
+- Transposition operator chooses a random chromosome and gene, and start and termination points of the RIS element
+- Typically, a root transposition rate `p(ris)` of 0.1 is used
+- As with IS, in RIS we delete a sequence with the same length at the end of the head of the gene modified to keep structure

+#### Gene Transposition

+- In gene transposition an entire gene works as a transposon, and transposes itself to the beginning of the chromosome
+- In contrast to other forms (IS and RIS), in gene transposition, the genes is deleted at the place of origin, to maintain the length of the chromosome
+- It shuffles genes, and when sub-ETs are linked with non-commutative functions, the order matters and gene transposition becomes a macromutator
+- Only transposition can move genes around in a chromosome
+- Needs other operations, as it can't create new genes, just move around existing ones

+### Recombination

+- GEP uses three kinds of recombination
+    - One-point recombination
+    - Two-point recombination
+    - Gene recombination
+- In all types, two chromosomes are randomly chosen and paired to exchange some material between them, resulting in formation of two new individuals
+- When used together with transposition, it is capable of duplicating genes, which is very important for an efficient and innovative evolution

+#### One-point Recombination

+- Parent chromosomes are paired side by side and split up ay exactly the same point
+- Material downstream of recombination point is afterwards exchanged between the two chromosomes
+- In GEP, a recombination always involves two parents and forms two new individuals

+#### Two-point Recombination

+- Parent chromosomes are paired side by side and two points are randomly chosen by which both chromosomes are split
+- The material between recombination points is then exchanged between chromosomes
+- More disruptive than one-point, as it recombines genetic material more thoroughly
+- One and two-point tend to homogenize populations

+#### Gene Recombination

+- Entire genes are exchange between two parent chromosomes, forming two new daughter chromosomes containing genes from both parents
+- Randomly chooses two parent chromosomes and gene to be exchanged
+- Typically a small gene recombination rate `p(gr)` of 0.3 is used